Stay comfortable and save money as temperatures rise

 SMUD has enough power resources for the heat wave

-As the mercury rises in Sacramento, residents are seeking ways to stay comfortable in their homes without breaking their budget.
+As Sacramento prepares for the upcoming heat wave, residents are seeking ways to stay comfortable in their homes without breaking their budget.
 While SMUD customers enjoy some of the lowest rates in California, air conditioning needs can drive customer usage and bills during these hot summer months, so SMUD is offering tips on how to stay comfortable in your home while also saving money.

 It’s easy to keep energy use in check without giving up cooling comfort.
 One of the easiest ways to save is to pay attention to when you are using energy.
 Energy rates are cheapest during off-peak hours before 5 p.m. and after 8 p.m.
-That means customers can save by minimizing energy use during the week between 5 p.m. to 8 p.m.
+That means customers can save by minimizing energy use Monday-Friday, between 5 p.m. and 8 p.m.

 Another easy step is to prevent your home from heating up, which can reduce immediate cooling costs and help save on long-term costs from wear and tear on cooling equipment.